MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 - Docker: `docker compose stop messenger`
 - Bare Metal: `supervisorctl stop messenger:*`

-If you are using the Docker setup and want to load the fixture.
+If you are using the Docker setup and want to load the fixture, execute: `docker compose exec php bin/console doctrine:fixtures:load --append --no-debug`

-1. Go to the `docker` directory.
-2. Execute: `docker compose exec php bin/console doctrine:fixtures:load --append --no-debug`

 Please note, that the command may take some time and data will not be visible during the process, but only after the finish.